 An interview with an Admissions Counselor, either in person or by telephone, is required.
-Through the personal interview, applicants will gain a better understanding of the visual arts and music production education at Rocky Mountain College of Art + Design.
+Through the personal interview, applicants will gain a better understanding of the visual arts education at Rocky Mountain College of Art + Design.
 To arrange an interview time, please contact the Admissions Office at 800.888.2787 or admissions@rmcad.edu.